-SLSA publishes a newsletter, Decodings, three times a year.
+SLSA publishes a newsletter, Decodings, four times a year.
 Configurations, the society’s journal, explores the relations of literature and the arts to the sciences and technology.
 The Society also sponsors book series with select publishers.

 Newsletter and member correspondence should be directed to the editor, Carol Colatrella at firstname.lastname@example.org.